jwt2706/BabOSco/README.md

 # BabOSco

-i ahve no idea what im doing lol, but we'll see where this goes
+okay im staring with [this](https://github.com/limine-bootloader/limine-c-template) and ill see where this goes eventually ill work over the parts i used as a base